County Seat: County Courthouse, 2051 Kaen Rd., Oregon City 97045

 Mount Hood and Timberline Lodge, Willamette Falls and navigation locks, McLoughlin House, Canby Ferry, Molalla Buckaroo, driving tour of Old Barlow Road, Clackamas Town Center, Museum of the Oregon Territory, North Clackamas Aquatic Park.

 Clackamas County was named for the resident Clackamas Tribe and was one of the four original Oregon counties created in 1843.
 Oregon City, the county seat, was the first incorporated city west of the Rocky Mountains, the first capital of the Oregon Territory, and the site of the first legislative session.

-From its 55-foot elevation at Oregon City, the county rises to 11,235 feet at the peak of Mt.
-Hood, the only year-round ski resort in the United States, and the site of the Timberline Lodge National Historical Landmark.
+From its 55-foot elevation at Oregon City, the county rises to 11,235 feet at the peak of Mount Hood, the only year-round ski resort in the United States and the site of the Timberline Lodge National Historical Landmark.
 The mountains, rivers and forests offer excellent outdoor recreation activities, from skiing and rafting to fishing and camping.